Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

-It is worth at this point to refer to the analysis carried out by Manucharyan \emph{et al.} \cite{Manucharyan2017}.
-The authors considered the full quantum circuit of both a fluxonium and a CPB qubit and compared them to the QRM.
-It turns out that both flux-like and charge-like qubits display a spectrum that resembles very closely with that of the QRM.
-In particular, the two lowest energy levels become nearly degenerate in the DSC regime $g/\omega_r>1$.
-Although a large number of bare qubit states are involved in the qubit-resonator ground state, the entanglement spectrum is dominated by the lowest two eigenvalues even though the qubits are multi-level systems.
-The analysis for flux-like qubits using many of the circuit levels shows similar features to the QRM even though the calculated low energy-level splittings differ quantitatively.
+It is worth at this point referring to the analysis carried out by \cite{Manucharyan2017}.
+They considered the full quantum circuit of both a fluxonium and a CPB qubit and compared them to the QRM.
+It turns out that both fluxlike and chargelike qubits display a spectrum that resembles very closely with that of the QRM.
+In particular, the two lowest-energy levels become nearly degenerate in the DSC regime $g/\omega_r>1$.
+Although a large number of bare qubit states are involved in the qubit-resonator ground state, the entanglement spectrum is dominated by the lowest two eigenvalues even though the qubits are multilevel systems.
+The analysis for fluxlike qubits using many of the circuit levels shows similar features to the QRM even though the calculated low energy-level splittings differ quantitatively.
 By contrast, the CPB ultrastrongly coupled to a resonator results in a much more faithful reproduction of the energy-level spectrum of the QRM.
-Manucharyan \emph{et al.} interpreted the vacuum level degeneracy as an environmental suppression of flux/charge tunneling due to dressing of the qubit with low-/high- impedance photons in the resonator.
-In flux-like qubits, the flux tunneling suppression was understood as the qubit circuit being shunted by the large resonator capacitor, which increases the effective qubit mass and suppresses quantum tunneling.
+Manucharyan \emph{et al.} interpreted the vacuum level degeneracy as an environmental suppression of flux and charge tunneling due to dressing of the qubit with low-- or high--impedance photons in the resonator.
+In fluxlike qubits, the flux tunneling suppression was understood as the qubit circuit being shunted by the large resonator capacitor, which increases the effective qubit mass and suppresses quantum tunneling.
 In other words, the system localizes itself in one of the two minima of the qubit potential, suppressing in this way the qubit transition frequency.
 The CPB ultrastrongly coupled to a resonator has a less obvious circuit model interpretation since no simple circuit elements represent the system at high coupling values.
 The charge tunneling suppression was related to the manifestation of the dynamical Coulomb effect of transport in tunnel junctions connected to resistive leads.
-In conclusion, Manucharyan \emph{et al.} found the description of the QRM by superconducting qubits to be quite faithful, despite the presence of the multi-level spectrum.
+In conclusion, Manucharyan \emph{et al.} found the description of the QRM by superconducting qubits to be quite faithful, despite the presence of the multilevel spectrum.
 The CPB is the most suitable qubit despite the fact that charge noise has so far hindered the exploration of ultrastrong couplings, even though the USC features may be robust against dissipation \cite{DeLiberato2017}.